Last updated November 1, 2023

 - Telephone number (optional)

-For analytics and customer support purposes:
+For analytics, user experience and technical support purposes:

 - IP address